-- callers: annotate each debug message with a stack trace of the callers to that point. - config: before starting, dump all the configuration values. - dataio: log when reading or writing any data file. - dataop: log when data is added to the CoverageData object. - lock: log operations acquiring locks in the data layer. - multiproc: log the start and stop of multiprocessing processes. - pid: annotate all warnings and debug output with the process and thread ids. - plugin: print information about plugin operations. - process: show process creation information, and changes in the current directory. - pybehave: show the values of internal flags describing the behavior of the current version of Python. - self: annotate each debug message with the object printing the message. - sql: log the SQL statements used for recording data. - sys: before starting, dump all the system and environment information, as with coverage debug sys. - trace: print every decision about whether to trace a file or not.
+- callers: annotate each debug message with a stack trace of the callers to that point. - config: before starting, dump all the configuration values. - dataio: log when reading or writing any data file. - dataop: log when data is added to the CoverageData object. - lock: log operations acquiring locks in the data layer. - multiproc: log the start and stop of multiprocessing processes. - pathmap: log the remapping of paths that happens during coverage combine.
+See [paths]. - pid: annotate all warnings and debug output with the process and thread ids. - plugin: print information about plugin operations. - process: show process creation information, and changes in the current directory. - pybehave: show the values of internal flags describing the behavior of the current version of Python. - self: annotate each debug message with the object printing the message. - sql: log the SQL statements used for recording data. - sqldata: when used with debug=sql, also log the full data being used in SQL statements. - sys: before starting, dump all the system and environment information, as with coverage debug sys. - trace: print every decision about whether to trace a file or not.
 For files not being traced, the reason is also given.

-Debug options can also be set with the COVERAGE\DEBUG environment variable, a comma-separated list of these options.
+Debug options can also be set with the COVERAGE\DEBUG environment variable, a comma-separated list of these options, or in the [run] debug section of the .coveragerc file.